nus-cs2103-AY1718S2/addressbook-level4/collated/functional/Kyholmes.md

     }

     /**
-     * Adds a patient to the visiting queue.
+     * Adds a patient into visiting queue.
      *
-     * @throws DuplicatePatientException if the patient index to add is a duplicate of an existing patient in the queue.
+     * @throws DuplicatePatientException if the patient index to add is a duplicate of an existing patient index in the
+     * queue.
      */
     public void add(int patientIndex) throws DuplicatePatientException {
         requireNonNull(patientIndex);